oz5581/BossManager/README.md

 # BossManager
 A TShock plugin for Terraria which adds more Boss Management Tools.
 [Download](https://github.com/Soof4/BossManager/releases/latest/download/BossManager.dll)

+If you want to read this in another language: [Spanish](https://github.com/Soof4/BossManager/blob/main/README_SPANISH.md)

 ## How to Install
 - Download the Plugin file [here!](https://github.com/Soof4/BossManager/releases/latest/download/BossManager.dll)
 - Drop the `BossManager.dll` File into the `ServerPlugins` folder